 Hike on boardwalks while checking out fun things like geothermic features, including Boiling Springs Lake, a bubbling lake that reaches temperatures of more than 125 degrees Fahrenheit, and Devils Kitchen hydrothermal area.

 The kids can learn all about volcanoes while mom and dad can see how geothermal systems can power different things.
-Note that this park is not kid-friendly for children under 5.
+Note that this park is not kid-friendly for children under 5 but older kids may appreciate it.

 Don’t forget to pick up a souvenir in the gift shop.
-The island has some lovely natural features too, including lots of birds and interesting tidal pools.
+The island also has some lovely natural features, including many birds and interesting tidal pools.

 You’ll arrive via a ferry ride that departs from Pier 39 at Fisherman’s Wharf (so you can explore San Francisco there before and after your tour).

-If you love glitz and glamor, spend a day in Hollywood where you’ll maybe even spot a movie star (or see a copy at the Hollywood Wax Museum).
+If you love glitz and glamor, spend a day in Hollywood, where you’ll maybe even spot a movie star (or see a replica of one at the Hollywood Wax Museum).
+This is definitely one of the popular things to do in California with kids that state residents go out of their way to schedule every once in a while.

-Hit the Hollywood and Highland mall where you can also take a tour of Dolby Theatre, where the Academy Awards are held, or even catch a movie at TCL Chinese Theatre.
-This excursion to this famous North American destination is a purely fun one, but it’s also a fun California with kids activity your family will never forget.
+Hit the Hollywood and Highland Mall, where you can also take a tour of Dolby Theatre, which hosts the Academy Awards or even catch a movie at TCL Chinese Theatre.
+An excursion to this famous North American destination is a purely fun, but it’s also a fun California with kids activity your family will never forget.

 20. Golden Gate Bridge